showa-yojyo/notebook/doc/source/inkscape/ch23-web.rst

          If a ``viewBox`` attribute is not present, creates one using the ``width`` and ``height`` attributes, and then sets both ``width`` and ``height`` attributes to ``100%``.
-This is useful if you wish your *SVG* file to automatically scale to use all available space on a web page.
+This is useful if you wish your :abbr:`SVG` file to automatically scale to use all available space on a web page.
    :guilabel:`Remove the XML declaration`
       ``<?xml version="1.0"?>`` を削るかどうかだった。
    :guilabel:`Number of significant digits for coordinates`